kevmhughes/lyriks/README.md

 ## Client Side:
 The UI was built using **React**, **Vite** and **Tailwind**.

-## Rapid API:
+## REST API:
-The REST API endpoints are provided by the Shazam API obtained through the Rapid API marketplace.
+The REST API endpoints are provided by the Shazam API.

 # Description
 **Lyriks** is a fully responsive Spotify clone music app built with **React**, **Tailwind** and **Vite** which uses **Redux** for the state management.
 The app features a fully functional music player which allows the user to listen to their selected songs.
 On accessing the app, the user is provided with the top charts based on their country location.
 The app also allows the user to search for songs by title, artist and genre as well as being able to access the lyrics for a selected song.